-No longer the 'Misery Line'
+The end of the 'Misery Line'

-In 1996 a 15-year franchise was awarded to a company called Prism Rail, who operated under the brand name LTS Rail.
-The service’s poor punctuality record in the 1990s, along with the old-fashioned slam-door trains, had earned it the nickname of “The Misery Line'.
+In 1996 the franchise was awarded to a company called Prism Rail, who operated under the brand name LTS Rail.
+The service’s poor punctuality record in the 1990s, along with its old-fashioned slam-door trains, earned the nickname of 'The Misery Line'.

 Winning awards and breaking records